rehmanali1994/rehmanali1994.github.io/_projects/PulseEcho_3.md

     </div>
 </div>
 <div class="caption" style="text-align: justify;">
     Reverse-Time Migration based on the Time-Domain Cross-Correlation of Transmitted and Backpropagated Receive Wavefields {% cite Ali2020WavefieldCorrelation %}.
 This wave-propagation-based imaging framework for pulse-echo ultrasound generalizes across imaging geometries and transmit schemes.
-Additionally, a generalized Stolt mapping for fast Fourier beamforming with arbitrary transmit sequences has been derived based on reverse-time migration {% cite Ali2026FourierBeamforming %}.
+Additionally, a generalized Stolt mapping has been derived for fast Fourier beamforming based on reverse-time migration {% cite Ali2026FourierBeamforming %}.
 (Top) Focused transmission from a linear array {% cite Ali2021FourierSyntheticAperture %}.
 (Bottom) Single-element diverging-wave transmit from a curvilinear array {% cite Ali2022CurvilinearAngularSpectrumMethod %}.
 </div>